Tree-based Focused Web Crawling with Reinforcement Learning: Problem and Method Overview

-Keywords and seeds often play the role of a crawler's only prior knowledge about the target topic.
-Having a collection of keywords that are irrelevant to the target topic can lead the crawler to follow URLs that diverge from the topic of interest.
+Keywords and seeds often play the role of a crawler's only prior knowledge about the target topic \cite{Menczer99adaptiveretrieval, 10.1145/1031114.1031117, zhang2021dsdd}.
+A collection of keywords that are irrelevant to the target topic can lead the crawler to follow URLs that diverge from the topic of interest.
 In this paper, we assume that an initial small keyword set $KS = \{k_1, ..., k_{N_K}\}$ is given as input, containing keywords that are all highly related to the target topic $C$.
-We also propose a keyword expansion method that discovers new keywords from a corpus of text documents, $D_{tr}$.
+We also use a keyword expansion method that discovers new keywords from a corpus of text documents, $D_{tr}$.

-We consider all words of the texts in $D_{tr}$ to be candidate keywords of the target topic.
-Each word is represented as a vector in $\mathbbm{R}^N$, using a word2vec\footnote{\href{http://vectors.nlpl.eu/explore/embeddings/en/}{http://vectors.nlpl.eu/explore/embeddings/en/}} \cite{DBLP:journals/corr/abs-1301-3781} model, that has been trained on the whole Wikipedia corpus.
-To decide whether a candidate word $w$ is a new keyword, we measure a semantic score $CS(w)$, as the average cosine similarity of $w$ with each of the existing keywords in $KS$.
+We consider all words of the texts from $D_{tr}$ to be candidate keywords of the target topic.
+Similarly to \cite{neelakandan2022automated, 10.1007/978-3-319-91662-0_20, dhanith2021word, liu2022applying, wang2023hunger}, we use the cosine similarity of word vectors to measure the similarity with the topic of interest.
+In particular, in our setting each candidate word is represented as a vector in $\mathbbm{R}^N$, using a pretrained word2vec\footnote{\href{http://vectors.nlpl.eu/explore/embeddings/en/}{http://vectors.nlpl.eu/explore/embeddings/en/}} \cite{DBLP:journals/corr/abs-1301-3781} model, that has been trained on the whole Wikipedia corpus.
+To decide whether a candidate word $w$ is a new keyword, we measure a simple semantic score $CS(w)$, as the average cosine similarity of $w$ with each of the existing keywords in the collection $KS$.

 If the semantic score exceeds a given threshold $b$, $CS(w_i) > b$, then $w_i$ is regarded as a keyword and is stored in another keyword set $K'$.
 At the end of this process, the selected keywords are combined with those of the initial set: $K = KS \cup K'$.
-In this paper, we set the threshold $b$ to the average cosine similarity of all $k \in KS$.
+In this paper, empirically we set the threshold $b$ to the average cosine similarity of all $k \in KS$.
 More formally:

 We present our keyword expansion strategy in Algorithm \ref{alg:1}.
-The strategy is highly selective, since a new keyword must have a greater $CS$ score than some keywords in $KS$.
-This comes in contrast to the TF-IDF schema for crawling \cite{10.1007/s11280-015-0349-x} and TextRank \cite{mihalcea-tarau-2004-textrank}, which are not as selective as ours and result in retrieving many irrelevant keywords with low $CS$ scores, as we have seen in some preliminary experiments.
+Note that the strategy tends to be highly selective, since a new keyword must have a greater $CS$ score than some keywords in $KS$.